Notes on rational chain connectedness: A Criterion due to Hacon--M c Kernan

-\begin{lem}[{\cite[Lemma~4.2]{hacon-mckernan}}] Let $F$ be a projective variety. \begin{itemize} \item[(i)] $F$ is rationally chain connected if and only if every nonconstant dominant rational map $t \colon F \dashrightarrow Z$ of projective varieties has uniruled target. \item[(ii)] $F$ is rationally chain connected modulo $V$ if and only if for every nonconstant dominant rational map $t \colon F \dashrightarrow Z$ of projective varieties, the target $Z$ is either uniruled or dominated by $V$. \end{itemize} \end{lem}
+Assume in addition that $F$ is smooth. \begin{itemize} \item[(ii)] $F$ is rationally chain connected modulo $V$ if and only if for every nonconstant dominant rational map $t \colon F \dashrightarrow Z$ of projective varieties, the target $Z$ is either uniruled or dominated by $V$. \end{itemize} \end{lem}

 \begin{proof}[Proof of Lemma~\ref{p-lem4.2}] In Step~\ref{p-step4.2.1}, we prove~(i).
 In Step~\ref{p-step4.2.2}, we prove~(ii).

 \begin{step} In this step, we prove~(i).